PrishitaK/AI-generated-Content-Detection/README.md

 ## Perplexity
 It is a measure of how well a probability model predicts the next word in a sequence of words.
 It quantifies the uncertainty if a language model by calculating the likelihood of the model producing a given text.

-*Lower perplexity --> model is more confident or is less surprised --> likely to be AI generated*\n *Higher perplexity --> human written content*
+*Lower perplexity --> model is more confident or is less surprised --> likely to be AI generated*

+*Higher perplexity --> human written content*

 ## Burstiness